 1) Go to the Content Sources settings page for the Egnyte Connect source and then to the section titled “PERMITTED SENSITIVE CONTENT LOCATIONS”.

-2) Click on the “No folders permitted” button in the section to start permitting sensitive content.
+2) Click on the button in the section to start permitting sensitive content.
 You’ll be directed to a pane summarizing the permitted folders in the source.
-Every active classification policy (both built-in and custom policies) will have a row in this pane.
+Every active classification policy (both built-in and custom policies) will have a row in this pane, with a summary of folders permitted to contain content matching that policy.

-3) Click on the “Edit folders” button in a policy’s row, which opens a dialog for permitting content matching that specific policy.
-For example, clicking on the PCI-DSS policy’s button will open a dialog to permit PCI-DSS content in the source.
+3) Click on a policy’s row to open a dialog for permitting content matching that specific policy.
+For example, clicking on the GLBA policy’s button will open a dialog to permit GLBA content in the source.

-5) A folder and all its sub-folders can easily be permitted to contain sensitive content matching the policy from this dialog.
+5) A folder and all its sub-folders can easily be permitted to contain sensitive content in this dialog.

-For example, if you would like to permit the entire Finance folder tree to contain PCI-DSS content, simply toggle the checkbox next to the Finance folder and save your change.
-The folder and every one of its sub-folders will be automatically permitted to contain PCI-DSS content.
-Even if any Finance sub-folder was previously unpermitted to contain PCI-DSS content, its settings will be overridden by your latest change for the Finance folder.
+For example, if you would like to permit the entire Finance folder tree to contain GLBA content, simply toggle the checkbox next to the Finance folder.
+The folder and every one of its sub-folders will be automatically permitted to contain GLBA content.
+Even if any Finance sub-folder, like the Payroll folder, was previously not permitted to contain GLBA content, its settings will be overridden by your latest change for the Finance folder.

 7) You can also unpermit sensitive content in just a folder from the Sensitive Content tab and see the change reflected in this dialog.
-In the above example, if you unpermit the sub-folder to contain PCI-DSS content, the dialog for the PCI-DSS policy will immediately reflect your selection.
+In the above example, if you unpermit the Payroll folder to contain GLBA content from the Sensitive Content tab, the dialog for the GLBA policy will immediately reflect your selection.